jpz455/1259-Final-Project/README.md

 ### Examples

-<ins>Example 1:</ins> take a coaxial cable with inner radius 0.001m, outer radius 0.005m, relative permitivity 2.3 F/m, a loss tangent of 0.0002 radians,
+<ins>Example 1:</ins> take a coaxial cable with inner radius 0.001m, outer radius 0.005m, relative permittivity 2.3 F/m, a loss tangent of 0.0002 radians,
 a conductor conducitivity of 5.8e7 S/m, and no dielectric conductivity (0 S/m) operating at a frequency of 1 GHz.

 The user would set the following variables in the MATLAB script: